 Last but by no means least is this payment processor, which has one of the highest approval rates of all CBD merchant processing solutions.

 PaymentCloud's free virtual terminal enables business owners to track CBD sales with ease.

-With the above information in mind, take the time to ask a CBD payment processor about any additional and/or customizable services that they can offer.
-Since every company’s approach is unique, it is crucial that you can depend on a CBD credit card processing platform for all of your payment needs.
+With the above information in mind, take the time to ask a CBD payment processor about any additional and/or customisable services that they can offer.
+Since every company's approach is unique, it is crucial that you can depend on a CBD credit card processing platform for all of your payment needs.

 Regardless of your business goals, choosing a CBD payment processor is not a decision to be taken lightly.
 Dealing with regulatory requirements, fraud protection and data security, handling chargeback management and guiding you in the right direction are just a few essential services to be on the lookout for.

 This material does not constitute legal, professional or financial advice and BigCommerce disclaims any liability with respect to this material.
 Please consult your attorney or professional advisor on specific legal, professional or financial matters.